-The defendant, (name), is not legally responsible to the plaintiff, (name), on (his) (her) (its) claim of (libel) (slander), if the affirmative defense of the expiration of the statute of limitations is proved.
+The defendant, (name), is not legally responsible to the plaintiff, (name), on (insert applicable pronoun) claim of (libel) (slander), if the affirmative defense of the expiration of the statute of limitations is proved.

-The affirmative defense of expiration of the statute of limitations is proved if you find that the plaintiff knew or with the exercise of reasonable diligence should have known before (insert applicable date of exactly one year prior to commencement of action) that (he) (she) (it) had (injuries) (damages) (losses) and that such (injuries) (damages) (losses) were caused in whole or in part by the publication of the statement(s) by the defendant.
+The affirmative defense of expiration of the statute of limitations is proved if you find that the plaintiff knew or with the exercise of reasonable diligence should have known before (insert applicable date of exactly one year prior to commencement of action) that (insert applicable pronoun) had (injuries) (damages) (losses) and that such (injuries) (damages) (losses) were caused in whole or in part by the publication of the statement(s) by the defendant.